gdsfactory/ubc/README.md

 - Lukas Chrostowski (UBC professor): creator of the course and maintainer of the PDK cells
 - Joaquin Matres (Google): maintainer of gdsfactory
-- Alex Tait (Queens University): maintainer of lygadgets

 Open source heroes:

 - Matthias Köfferlein (Germany): for Klayout
 - Lucas Heitzmann (University of Campinas, Brazil): for gdspy
 - Adam McCaughan (NIST): for phidl
-- Alex Tait (Queens University): for lytest
+- Alex Tait (Queens University): for lytest and lygadgets
 - Thomas Ferreira de Lima (NEC): for `pip install klayout`